Codecademy/docs/content/php/concepts/classes/classes.md

     return print_r($info);
   }

-  // This is our first method; it is simple, just registers a new book and adds it to the array. public function registerBook(
+  // This is our second method; it is simple, just registers a new book and adds it to the array. public function registerBook(
     string $author,
     string $bookTitle,